Skip to content

 The R-value indicates a material’s resistance to heat flow.
 The greater the resistance, the better the insulation.
 Closed-cell foam is superior to open-cell foam in terms of R-value, with numbers ranging from 6 to 7 per inch compared to just 3.5 per inch.
 Homeowners should consider the recommended R-value for different regions of the US to see whether open cell foam would suffice or not.

-Learn More About Our Insulation Services Call To Schedule A Free In-Home Consultation
+Learn About Our Home Insulation Services Call (970) 420-5495 To Schedule An Appointment

 Expansion